-Welcome to our section on surf fishing tips.
-In this section you’ll be able to learn everything you need to know about surf fishing and get tips on how to do it like a professional.
-We don’t just share tips on surf fishing, we educate you on the entire process and give you an idea of preferred techniques.
+On this page you’ll be able to learn everything you need to know about surf fishing and get tips on how to do it like a professional.
+We don’t just share tips, we educate you on the entire process and give you an idea of preferred techniques.
 You’ll start off by learning exactly what surf fishing is along with some of the best surf fishing tips gathered from across the internet and even from fishermen just like yourself.
-You’ll also be provided with a list of recommended fishing tackle and some additional sources of information.
-We hope the information provided in this section helps you become a prosperous surf fisherman.
+You’ll also be provided with a list of recommended fishing tackle and additional sources of information.
+We hope the information provided in this article helps you become a better surf fisherman.

 - Surf Fishing Basics

 Surf fishing is a method of catching fish by wading in the surf or standing on the shoreline.
 This method of fishing can be confused with pier fishing however they are considered to be two different methods.
 Both live bait and artificial lures are used by surf fishermen and the majority of surf fishing is done in saltwater.
 Surf fishermen need to be very careful of waves and undertows: these can be extremely dangerous, causing injury and even death.
 If you’re going to be using waders then make sure to always wear a wader belt to prevent water from filling up your waders in case you slip into the water.